 Environmental and Behavioural factors contributing to clogging of skin pores

 The various environmental and behavioural factors that contribute to clogging of skin pores are:

-Clogging of pores is caused by both heat and humidity and cold weather conditions.
+Clogging of pores is caused by both heat, humidity and cold weather conditions.
 The oil production is increased in hot and humid weather.
 However, in the winter months, low humidity and wind cause dehydration of the skin surface.
 When the moisture of the skin is not replaced, it produces more oil that may result in clogging of skin pores.
 Hence, clogging of skin pores occurs in both hot and humid and winter weather conditions.

 Environmental pollutants and dirt